SnapCap Review: An Okay Lender, But We’ve Seen Better

 When we review business lenders, we like to say what kinds of small-business owners and businesses they’ll work for.
 But in the case of SnapCap, we’re not sure it’s best for anyone.

-So frankly speaking, we’d suggest you take a look at the lenders on our rankings of the best small-business loans instead.
+So, we’d suggest you take a look at the lenders on our rankings of the best small-business loans instead.
 They have the standout features SnapCap lacks, and they’re less cagey about costs.

-As you can see, those two categories don’t quite match up.
+As you can see, these two categories don’t quite match up.
 For example, in theory, SnapCap will accept a bad personal credit score.
 But in practice, it seems to look for a credit score that falls squarely in the “fair” range.

 Even its minimum requirements aren’t that low.
 Yes, the 500 minimum credit score requirement is pretty low.
 But other lenders accept younger businesses and lower revenue.
 (Fundbox, for example, requires a minimum 500 credit score, three months in business, and $50,000 in revenue.)